mpv-player/mpv/DOCS/man/osc.rst

     The set of window controls is fixed, offering ``minimize``, ``maximize``, and ``quit``.
 Not all platforms implement ``minimize`` and ``maximize``, but ``quit`` will always work.

+``windowcontrols_alignment``
+    Default: right

+    If window controls are shown, indicates which side should they be aligned to.

     Supports ``left`` and ``right`` which will place the controls on those respective sides.